protostork/micro-tojour/README.md

 ### Manual installation

+1. Either:

-Copy this repository to ~/.config/micro/plugs/tojour or add this to your [MICRO_CONFIG_DIR/settings.json] file:
+- Clone this repository to ~/.config/micro/plugs/tojour,
+- or add this to your [MICRO_CONFIG_DIR/settings.json] file:

 ```json
 "pluginrepos": [